How we sold 1,000 virtual tickets at BLÅ

 Guest blog by Ask Frederik Berg and Simen Herning, ACT Entertainment

-On Saturday April 25th we delivered our first full scale streaming concert with No. 4 at BLÅ, via TicketCo TV.
+On Saturday April 25th we delivered our first full scale streaming concert with No. 4 at BLÅ, via TicketCo Media Services.
 Prior to this we did some sporadic streaming experiments via Facebook and Twitch, and we have also done some guest appearances at conferences and digital festivals.
 This has given us some experience that might be useful for others who are planning to do live streams and virtual concerts, which we we will share here.

 When the COVID-19 crisis hit us in March and live streamed concerts suddenly became more common place, we decided to give it a try.
 Initially we took the opportunity to see what other companies and artists did, which we reflected on and then moved forward with what we considered to be the best user experiences and digital set-ups.